Russian-Doom/russian-doom/COMPILING.md

 Russian Doom uses Link Time Optimization if it is available in the compiler.
 If it causes problems with your compiler, set `RD_ENABLE_LTO` cmake option to `OFF`.

-Because MSYS doesn't have UCRT32 environment we use `ucrt` in MINGW32 environment.
-To disable this behavior and use `msvcrt` default, set `RD_UCRT32` cmake option to `OFF`.

 If you are using MSYS2 (or any other MinGW environment), by default DLLs from 'Selected DLL set' will be used instead of DLLs provided by the build environment.